elastos/Elastos.Developer.Website/content/elastos_trinity/guides/dapp_distribution.md

 ## Introduction

-A **Trinity DApp store server** is available to host your DApps and make them downloadable through the store DApp by all Trinity users.
+A **elastOS DApp store server** is available to host your dApps and make them downloadable through the store DApp by all elastOS users.

 ## Validation

-The first time a DApp is published, or randomly after that, there is a manual review process from the Elastos team members, so your DApp won't appear in the store DApp right after publishing it.
+The first time a dApp is published, or randomly after that, there is a manual review process from the Elastos team members, so your DApp won't appear in the store dApp right after publishing it.
 Application updates are faster.

 Note that this centralized process will change in the future and will be replaced with a decentralized community-based model.

 ## Creating an application DID

-Publishin your DApp requires to sign it using an Elastos DID.
+Publishing your dApp requires to sign it using an Elastos DID.
 The Trinity CLI lets you create a DID this way:

 ```bash
 $ trinity-cli did create